-The pore fluid profiles in the upper ~60 m of the sediment column are dominated by microbially mediated reactions, and the SMT is reached at 8-12 m CSF.
-The relatively shallow SMT at this site suggests an elevated upward methane flux; coupled with anomalously low heat flow, this provides ideal conditions for gas hydrate formation in the sediment.
+Pore fluid profiles in the upper ~60 m of the sediment column are dominated by microbially mediated reactions, and the SMT is reached at 8-12 m CSF.
+The relatively shallow SMT at this site suggests an elevated upward methane flux; coupled with anomalously low heat flow, this flux provides ideal conditions for gas hydrate formation in the sediment.
 Assuming equilibrium with Structure I gas hydrate, the gas hydrate stability field extends from the seafloor to ~800-850 mbsf.
-Dissociation of disseminated gas hydrates within the sediment pore space during recovery is suggested by pore fluid Cl concentrations that gradually decline from 571 to 540 mM at depths of ~100-500 m CSF (Fig. F6).
-Assuming that all the hydrate dissociates during core recovery and handling, the gradual decrease in pore fluid Cl with depth indicates that gas hydrate concentrations, though overall very low, increase with depth.
-Estimated pore space gas hydrate concentrations range from negligible to <2% within the sediment column.
-Superimposed on the gradual decline in Cl concentrations are three Cl minima at 76, 292, and 570 m CSF that indicate horizons of elevated gas hydrate occurrence; however, the concentrations at these depths are still relatively low, comprising less than $\sim 5\%$ of the sediment pore space.
+Dissociation of disseminated gas hydrates within the sediment pore space during recovery is suggested by pore fluid Cl concentration that gradually declines from 571 to 540 mM at depths of ~100-500 m CSF (Fig. F6).
+Assuming that all the hydrate dissociates during core recovery and handling, the gradual decrease in pore fluid Cl with depth indicates that gas hydrate concentrations, though overall very low (negligible to <2%), increase with depth.
+Superimposed on the gradual decline in Cl concentration are three Cl minima at 76, 292, and 570 m CSF that indicate horizons of elevated gas hydrate occurrence; however, the concentration at these depths are still relatively low, comprising less than ~5% of the sediment pore space.

-The pore fluid geochemical profiles are relatively smooth through the deformation zone at Site C0006 (Fig. F6).
+Pore fluid geochemical profiles are relatively smooth through the deformation zone at Site C0006 (Fig. F6).
 No local maxima or minima are coincident with the faults described at Site C0006.
 Thus, pore water chemistry provides no indication of fluid flow along these fault zones.
 From ~450 m CSF to the base of the hole at ~600 m CSF, many of the pore fluid chemical profiles (e.g., Mg, Ca, Li, K, Rb, Cs, B, and Mn) change distinctly.
-These geochemical variations could reflect diagenetic reactions because of the higher clay content or the greater age of the pore fluids in the Miocene sediments of Unit III.
-Another possibility is that these fluids reflect mixing or diffusion with a fluid originating deeper than the base of Hole C0006F.
+These geochemical variations could reflect diagenetic reactions because of the higher clay content or greater age of pore fluids in the Miocene sediments of Unit III.
+Another possibility is that these fluids reflect communication with a fluid originating deeper than the base of Hole C0006F.

 The depth profile of methane below 14 m CSF decreases throughout the sediment column, except for two peaks at ~100 and 310 m CSF (Fig. F6).
 These increased methane values could be related to the destabilization of gas hydrates and the consequent release of methane into the sediment.
-Ethane was detected in low amounts in the sediment at depths below 76 m CSF.
+Ethane was detected in low amounts in sediment at depths below 76 m CSF.
 Higher molecular weight hydrocarbons were not detected at Site C0006.
-Except for a few enrichments, the total organic carbon (TOC) remains low throughout the core (average = 0.46 wt%).
+Except for a few enrichments, total organic carbon (TOC) remains low throughout the core (average = 0.46 wt%).
 Total nitrogen (TN) is highest in Unit III, perhaps because of clay-bound nitrogen substances.
 The ratio of TOC and TN (C/N) averages ~7.0, indicating that the organic matter at Site C0006 is mainly of marine origin.
 The concentration of total sulfur (TS) in the sediments is generally low with a mean value of 0.25 wt%.